 Some fertility treatments may have BMI restrictions.
 However, we assess each situation on a case-by-case basis.
 If BMI is a concern for any potential treatment, our providers will address and discuss it during your consultation.

 Yes, we are able to provide expanded carrier screening recommended for couples trying to conceive, this genetic screening tests for 286 genetic diseases.
-Currently we partner with Sema4 to do the processing of the test.

 Yes, we provide a variety of wellness services such as nutrition counseling and therapy.
 Please inquire at kindbody.com/pricing for the full list available.

 We can start your cycle and treatment when you are ready.
 We pride ourselves in not making women wait to start a cycle based on a pre-set schedule.
-We can start with your next menses if you are ready.

 Finance & Billing